roaaalqisi/learning-journal/README.md

 - 22 years old
 - GROWTH MINDSET
-- people believe that their most basic abilities can be developed through dedication -3 reminders to yourself of how to keep yourself in a growth mindset;
+- people believe that their most basic abilities can be developed through dedication -3reminders to yourself of how to keep yourself in a growth mindset;
 1. solving problem
 2. exercise
 3. development of information